MicrosoftDocs/learn/learn-pr/azure/protect-infrastructure-with-site-recovery/includes/3-site-recovery-setup.md

 ## Recovery Services Vault

-To enable Azure Site Recovery to complete disaster recovery replication it requires a recovery services vault.
+To enable Azure Site Recovery to complete disaster recovery replication, it requires a recovery services vault.
 These vaults use storage accounts to store data backups, VM configuration settings, and workloads.
-To meet Azure Site Recovery requirements simply provision a recovery services vault using the portal or the Azure CLI.
+To meet Azure Site Recovery requirements, simply provision a recovery services vault using the portal or the Azure CLI.

 ## Target resources

-The target resources for Azure Site Recovery replication has to be in a different Azure region.
+The target resources for Azure Site Recovery replication have to be in a different Azure region.
 The storage account that stores the backed up data must also be in a different region to the resources being protected.
-Check the target region allows you to create virtual machines, and that the region has enough resources to be able to match the size of the existing VMs.
+Check the target region allows you to create virtual machines, and the region has enough resources to match the size of the existing VMs.

 ## Outbound network connectivity & URLs

 If you're using Virtual Machines originally created in Azure, the required network connectivity will have been set up for you automatically.
-If you've migrated on-premises VMs to Azure, you may need to update your network connectivity.
+When you migrate on-premises VMs to Azure, you may need to update your network connectivity.

 Azure Site Recovery requires outbound connectivity on the virtual machines that you wish to replicate.
 Azure Site Recovery does not support controlling network connectivity via an authentication proxy.